bofm/docker-openvpn/README.md

 * Initialize the `$OVPN_DATA` container that will hold the configuration files and certificates.
 The container will prompt for a passphrase to protect the private key used by the newly generated certificate authority.
+Replace `VPN.SERVERNAME.COM` with IP address or public hostname of your server.

         docker volume create --name $OVPN_DATA
         docker run -v $OVPN_DATA:/etc/openvpn --rm vpn ovpn_genconfig -u udp://VPN.SERVERNAME.COM